 After having a strain of influenza virus, a person's body develops antibodies to the virus that protect from getting that particular strain again.
 However, because the strains change so often, people tend to get the flu more than once.

-People who are at greatest risk of contracting influenza are those who:
+People who are at greatest risk of complications from influenza include:

-Individuals who suspect that they have the flu should see their doctor as soon as possible, especially if at high risk.
-People with serious symptoms, such as difficulty breathing, severe sore throat, coughing that produces a lot of green or yellow fluid or feelings of being faint, should see a doctor quickly because these may be signs of bacterial pneumonia.
+Individuals who suspect that they have the flu should see their doctor as soon as possible, especially if they're at high risk.
+People with serious symptoms, such as difficulty breathing, severe sore throat, coughing that produces a lot of green or yellow fluid or feelings of being faint, should see a doctor quickly.
 Other serious signs include severe cough, high fever and sharp pain when breathing deeply.

 Having a flu shot each year may help lower your risk of catching influenza.
-The vaccine can be given to anyone who is six months or older.
-Children who are not at risk but who spend a great deal of time with someone who is, such as a grandparent, may need to be vaccinated to prevent the spread of flu.
+The vaccine can be given to anyone who is 6 months or older.